-To write 50,000 words in a month means you’ll have to write an average of 1,667 words per day.
-So, the first thing you’ll need to figure out is how exactly you’ll get those words written.
+Writing 50,000 words in a month means you’ll have to write an average of 1,667 words per day.
+So, do you have a plan in place for getting those words written?

 Have you blocked out time in your calendar yet?
 What activities can you give up to make more time for your writing?
 Where will you do the work so you won’t be interrupted?